Jesse Arthars

-He previously played for the Gold Coast Titans and spent time on loan from Brisbane at the New Zealand Warriors in the National Rugby League.
+He previously played for the Gold Coast Titans and the New Zealand Warriors in the NRL.

 Background

-Arthars was born in Auckland, New Zealand.
+Arthars was born and raised in Auckland, New Zealand, he is of Māori, Samoan, Croatian and English descent.In late 2010, when Arthars was 12, his family moved to Gold Coast, Queensland, where he attended Keebra Park State High School and played junior rugby league for the Helensvale Hornets.

 Playing career

 Early career

 From 2016 to 2017, Arthars played for the Melbourne Storm in the Holden Cup, scoring 22 tries and kicked 160 goals for 408 points in 44 games.

 2018

-In 2018, Arthars signed a one year deal to join South Sydney after leaving Melbourne Storm at the end of 2017.
+In 2018, Arthars signed a one-year deal to join South Sydney after leaving Melbourne Storm at the end of 2017.
 On 5 October 2018, Arthars was released by Souths on compassionate grounds.

 Arthars spent the majority of 2018 playing with South Sydney's feeder club side North Sydney in the Intrust Super Premiership NSW making 6 appearances.

 2019

 On 9 May 2019, Arthars made his NRL debut for the Titans against the Cronulla-Sutherland Sharks.
 In Round 22 of the 2019 NRL season, Arthars scored his first try for the Gold Coast in a 36-12 loss against Parramatta at Cbus Super Stadium.

 On 29 October 2019, Arthars signed a two-year deal to join the Brisbane Broncos.